mikependon/RepoDB.NET/pages/tutorials/getting-started-postgresql.md

 > The return value would be the value of `Primary` (or `Identity`) field, otherwise `NULL`.

-To insert multiple records, use the `InsertAll` operation instead.
+To insert multiple rows, use the `InsertAll` operation instead.

 Let us say you had created a method `GetPeople()` that returns the list of \"Person\".